David-Large/vellum-test/readme.md

     - Internal linking via file paths (InputPath to Url 11ty plugin)

 ## Quick Start
-Navigate to the Site data file, labeled `Vellum` in the CloudCannon UI.
+In the CloudCannon UI, navigate to the Site data file, labeled `Vellum`.
 Update the information there to match your organization or personal project.

-In the Doc Collections file configure your collections, this is the organizational category that each page created can be associated with.
+In the Doc Collections file, configure your collections.
+This is the organizational category that each page created can be associated with.

-Optionally set a site wide banner or update the light and dark theme colors to match your brand.
+Optionally set a site-wide banner or update the light and dark theme colors to match your brand.

 In depth guides can be found here [https://www.vellumdocs.dev/](https://www.vellumdocs.dev/)